Slack is a team communication app that allows team members to discuss, chat and share.

 Con "Native" desktop apps are web apps

-While it's great that Slack provides installable apps for Windows, OS X, and Linux, they're just the Slack web app wrapped in Electron shell.
+While it's great that Slack provides installable apps for Windows, macOS, and Linux, they're just the Slack web app wrapped in Electron shell.
 This means they don't offer the same level of native UX that a truly native toolkit app would.

 Con API is overall very poor